someonera/someonera/README.md

 ## Hi there, I'm Ro, a full-stack developer from London

-I'm looking for full-time or project-based work as a developer in a cool, creative company.
-I'm looking for a place with great people, where I can learn a lot and  develop my coding skills in a fun environment.
+I'm looking for full-time or project-based work as a developer.
+I'm specifically interested in how technology interacts with human behaviour - I like gamification🕹 , network theory🕷, and human-centered design 👩‍🎨.

-I'm specifically interested in how technology interacts with human behaviour - I like gamification, network theory, and human-centered design.
 I'd love to find somewhere with a social mission.

-I've supported and worked with founders on network, community, strategy, and product, and I spent most of the last three years working in broad platform roles in VC.
+I've supported and worked with founders on network 📞, community 🙋‍♂️, and fundraising 💵.
 If you're looking for someone who can write a server *and* review a pitch deck, let me know!

 ### I'm currently
 - Working on deploying and building Quaranteeny, (a quaratine-themed game built in TypeScript with React, Redux Toolkit, Express, Konva, PostgreSQL and TypeORM)